Stuart Fairchild Player Props: Reds vs. White Sox

 White Sox Pitching Rankings

-- The 10.3 strikeouts per nine innings compiled by the White Sox pitching staff ranks first in MLB.
+- The White Sox pitching staff ranks first in MLB with a collective 10.3 strikeouts per nine innings.

-- The White Sox's 5.55 team ERA ranks 28th among all MLB pitching staffs.
+- The White Sox's 5.55 team ERA ranks 28th across all MLB pitching staffs.

-- The White Sox are sending Clevinger (2-2) to the mound to make his seventh start of the season.
-He is 2-2 with a 4.60 ERA and 26 strikeouts in 29 1/3 innings pitched.
+- Kopech (0-3) takes the mound for the White Sox in his seventh start of the season.
+He has a 5.97 ERA in 31 2/3 innings pitched, with 34 strikeouts.

-- In his last appearance on Sunday, the right-hander went five innings against the Tampa Bay Rays, giving up two earned runs while surrendering seven hits.
+- The right-hander's last time out came on Tuesday against the Minnesota Twins, when he tossed six innings, surrendering one earned run while allowing only one hit.

-- The 32-year-old has an ERA of 4.60, with 8 strikeouts per nine innings, in six games this season.
-Opponents are batting .276 against him.
+- In six games this season, the 27-year-old has an ERA of 5.97, with 9.7 strikeouts per nine innings.
+Opponents are batting .248 against him.

 © 2023 Data Skrive.
 All rights reserved.